-The economy is based on a rationally minded consumer, but the last few decades gave us sufficient insights that this is not always the case.
+The economy is based on a rationally minded consumer.
+But the last few decades gave us sufficient insights that this is not always the case.
 On the contrary, consumers very often act irrationally.

-From the ’80s and ’90s, psychologists are studying this phenomenon and provided more and more evidence of this.
+From the ’80s and ’90s, psychologists are studying this phenomenon and provide more and more evidence of this.
 We have now many studies and theories explaining how consumers really behave and how companies can best understand them.
 However, despite the knowledge available, many businesses around the world still don’t apply many of these concepts that could drastically improve their performance.

 In this article, we talk about 8 lessons from psychology for your marketing team to make your business more successful!

-1. Prospect theory
+1. Prospect Theory

 In 1992, psychologists Daniel Kahneman and Amos Tversky developed the so-called prospect theory that got Kahneman a Nobel Prize in Economics in 2002.
 This theory states that people who can make money don’t take risks and people who can lose money are more likely to take risks.
 They run several experiments using different scenarios in which people could win or lose money.